-Working with Cúram Express Rules
+Working with Cúram Express Rules Configuring screening display information (on page 254)

 Screening from a citizen account

 Citizens can screen themselves for programs while logged in to their citizen account.

 By using a short set of guided questions and eligibility rules, citizens can determine whether they might be eligible for one or more programs.
 Based on this determination, the citizen can decide whether to apply for the programs identified.